ritza-co/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 ```

 #### Survey action
-Let's take an instantaneous Action example where a user gives feedback on their interaction with customer support, assigns a rating of high, medium, or low, and gives a comment.
+Let's take an instantaneous Action example where a user gives feedback on their interaction with customer support by assigning a rating, and giving a comment.

-TODO
+Assume you have already created an instantaneous Action named "Feedback" in FusionAuth, with Options of "High", "Medium", and "Low".
+Your user chooses "High" in your application's interface and enters the comment "Problem solved quickly".
+When saving the form your code will call the Action API and create an Action instance for the User with the option "High" and populate the `comment` field.
+The `actioner` of the instance will be set to the support User who helped the customer.

+At any point in the future you can retrieve this saved Action instance using the API to create a report on the customer support agent's performance, or your app's approval ratings in general.
+You could also use a webhook to send this data immediately to an external system when the Action is saved.

 ## What Triggers an Action & what is the sequence of events
 list of all places